Schepp/schepp.dev/posts/today-the-trident-era-ends.md

 Microsoft even invented what later became [Origin Trials](https://github.com/GoogleChrome/OriginTrials/blob/gh-pages/developer-guide.md), as documented in [a podcast interview we did with Jacob Rossi from the Edge team in 2015](https://workingdraft.de/211/).

 Coming back to my introductory part on ancient civilizations and their achievements: For me, it feels like Internet Explorer already had many of the things that we came to reinvent later and that we now celebrate as innovations.
 Although our modern reinventions offer more features combined with better developer experience, I came to wonder why we, as a community, only picked up very few of them.
-The ones mentioned above were picked up - either because browsers were striving for compatibility with IE or because Microsoft was at the right time at the right place.
+The ones mentioned above were picked up - either because browsers were striving for compatibility with IE or because Microsoft was at the right place at the right time.
 But a lot more were not!

 ## The Forgotten Parts